-- A. Meet with student advisees to discuss class schedule and timing of the Applied Practice Experience. - B. Review and approve completed student request forms in consultation with the APEx coordinator. - C. Work with the student and APEx coordinator as needed to identify appropriate field organizations based on a student's schedule, abilities, and interests. - D. Attend and grade APEx oral presentations for student advisees.
+- A. Meet with student advisees to discuss class schedule and timing of the Applied Practice Experience. - B. Review and approve completed student request forms in consultation with the APEx coordinator. - C. Work with the student and APEx coordinator as needed to identify appropriate field organizations based on a student's schedule, abilities, and interests. - D. Grade APEx oral poster presentations for student advisees.